childmindresearch/zed2i_motion_classifier/README.md

 uv run get_python_api.py
 ```

 ***NOTE:*** After running get_python_api.py, numpy>=2.3.0 will be automatically installed.
-This will cause package incompatibility with other installed packages.
+This will cause additional dependency issues.
 Downgrade numpy to v2.1.0 In order to proceed with this package.

 6. Install repository-dependent packages